ChaosAdmStudent/dsa-qs/Arrays/transposeMatrix.md

 After giving it another thought, I realized that I was thinking of a square matrix because I was essentially running out of index positions if I tried to SWAP elements in a non square matrix with the method used above.
 However, this was easily doable if I initialized another result array with dimensions flipped around.

-- Initialize array of 0s with dimensions MxN
+- Initialize array of 0s with dimensions MxN.
 - newarr[i][j] = oldarr[j][i]

 ### Code